by Kelly O’Mara

 For every cardiac arrest he’s had to deal with, said Roberts, he’s probably seen 10 exertion heat strokes and maybe 2,000-3,000 exercise associated collapse.

 The key thing to know about exercise associated collapse is that it’s important to rule out any more serious issue causing the collapse, such as exertional heat stroke.
 This is where a medical professional is key to evaluating the athlete, talking to them to ensure that they’re conscious and coherent, and then establishing a protocol.
-Most athletes who find themselves unable to stand just need to put their feet up and give themselves a little time.
+Most athletes who find themselves unable to stand and give themselves a little time.

 Exertional heat stroke

 The next most common medical issue at the end of a race is heat-related, with various events finding heat-related issues to account for 20-30% of medical encounters.
-But exertional heat stroke is the most serious of those conditions, when an athlete’s core body temperature has risen above 104-105 degrees F and does not come down.
+But exertional heat stroke is the most serious of those conditions, and does not come down.
 Exertional heat stroke can typically be noted by disorientation and incoherence, dizziness and collapse, nausea, and of course a heightened temperature.
 Both Roberts and Troyanos note it’s necessary to have a rectal temperature taken in the medical tent in order to diagnose and treat these cases.

 In an analysis of 100,000 runners across 10K road races, 600 medical encounters occurred with 25% of them being heat-related and 94 requiring ice tube water immersion for exertional heat stroke.
 In Williams’ tracking of Twin Cities Marathon data over 26 years, they had 3,269 medical encounters with about 30 severe exertional heat stroke—meaning a core rectal temperature of over 109 degrees F—and four heat stroke transfers to the hospital.